What is high-risk homeowners insurance?

 In states with a lot of tornadoes, here are some typical rates:

-Things to look for in high-risk homeowners insurance
+What to look for in a high-risk homeowners insurance policy

 “Understand what you are buying,” Sellmeyer says.
 “Is it a policy with actual cash value v. replacement, is the exterior on actual cash value, or is the roof on a schedule?
 Increasing your deductible may help with higher premium payments.”